erdaltoprak/erdaltoprak.com/src/pages/blog/icloud-custom-domain-guide.md

 On the third step you will have [**unique instructions**](https://support.apple.com/en-us/HT212524), so please use the image as a visual guide for how things should look like.
 Please note that for Cloudflare users that I advise to not proxy the given CNAME.

 Congratulations, once you give the DNS some time to propagate you are all done!
-You can now set your default address, add addresses to iMessage or Facetime and send & receive emails from iCloud
+You can now set your default address, add addresses to iMessage or Facetime and send & receive emails from iCloud.